-Oh, there were guerrillanby an enemy, which there hadn't been in the period from Geneva on up to the time I left in the end of '560 You could drive roads at night and so forth and not be worrying about guerrillas. were isolated incidents of violence, but they were very minor--it would be about what you'd expect in any country crime rate going the fact that former Vietnam guerrillas were the guys pulling the trigger didn't matter too much as far as the overall crime rate went.
+Oh, there were guerrilla by an enemy, which there hadn't been in the period from Geneva on up to the time I left in the end of '560 You could drive roads at night and so forth and not be worrying about guerrillas. were isolated incidents of violence, but they were very minor--it would be about what you'd expect in any country crime rate going the fact that former Vietnam guerrillas were the guys pulling the trigger didn't matter too much as far as the overall crime rate went.
 It was in a nature of minor terrorism, was going on.
-By my next visits there were areas of later in the guerrilla bands at work, with roads that were unsafe and so on, in areas that were unsafe, with great problems of police posts being attacked and with their families being wiped out in small massacre type of things, though the type and degree of violence had increased a great deal.
-Hy the end of '60--when I got there in Christmas of '60--there were fair size enemy, Vietcong units operating and dominating areas 10 it had escalated considerably by then.
+By my next visits there were areas of later in the guerrilla bands at work, with roads that were unsafe and so on in areas that were unsafe, with great problems of police posts being attacked and with their families being wiped out in small massacre type of things, though the type and degree of violence had increased a great deal.
+Hy the end of '60--when I got there in Christmas of '60--there were fair size enemy, Vietcong units operating and dominating areas $\tilde{l}{\mathfrak{D}}$ it had escalated considerably by then.
 O'BRIEN: Is this terrorism campaign on the local officials as serious as some of the people have written about LANSDALE: Oh, yes.

 O'BRIEN: Do you ever get an y feeling about the number of people?
 I've heard all kinds of estimates.

-there on that, and I haven't read it yet.
+there on flat, and I haven't read it yet.

 I just got that from him.
 I imagine he's

 got a figure in there.
 The last figure

 around

-I remember on it was-in about '66 was limited
+I remember on it was-in about '66 was about '67 flowing and the second of the s

-forty flowing.
+O'BRIEN: Forty thousand.
+That many?